[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 For Jerusalem we might like to substitute God's "Assembly".
 The first book of Isaiah is fiercely critical of the powerful of Jerusalem for stealing from the vulnerable and worshiping gods they had made for themselves - money and power.
 But there is a Second Book of Isaiah (and a Third).
 Today's reading is from the last chapter of the second book which was the work of other prophets and dates a century later.
 Because it contains so much that is designed to give strength to the people by comforting them, it is often called the Book of Consolation.

 Here is that sign of contradiction that the old layman Simeon warned of when he chanced upon the little family presenting their first-born to the Lord.
 “This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
-And a sword will pierce your own soul too.”
+And [to Mary] a sword will pierce your own soul too.”
 (Lk 2: 34-35)

 Where will I find that promised comfort?
 Paul finds it in embracing the cross that comes to him at every turn in his commitment to proclaiming the new creation that is begun in Jesus the Messiah.
 I am reminded of classical images of great and holy people embracing the cross: Francis of Assisi, John of the cross and Teresa of Avila, and the list would go on and on.
 We too do it in our day as we fight for the right against the contradictions thrown in our face by a conflicted world.

-When I allow love to be my motivation, rather than greed or envy, resentment or self pity, then I am able to give my love with joy, or at least peacefully, If I meet an unfair attack with the simple unadorned truth.
-I may even be a sign of contradiction myself.
+When I allow love to be my motivation, rather than greed or envy, resentment or self pity, then I am able to give my love with joy, or at least peacefully.
+If I meet an unfair attack with the simple unadorned truth I may even be a sign of contradiction myself.

 And now to sit in quiet contemplation of the great mystery: that the Creator of all would, in the process of renewing all things as a New Creation, not only send his First-Born for the task, but have him involve all of us in the work.
 In what way does Creation need to be made new?